Rage Syndrome in Dogs

 Although the true cause of idiopathic aggression is still not understood, and behaviorists each tend to defend their favorite theories, there is universal agreement that it is a very rare condition, and one that is extremely difficult to treat.

 A variety of studies and testing over the past 30 years have failed to produce a clear cause or a definitive diagnosis for idiopathic aggression.
 Behaviorists can’t even agree on what to call it!
-(See sidebar)
+(See The Evolving Vocabulary of Aggression, below.)

 Given the failure to find a specific cause, it is quite possible that there are several different causes for unexplainable aggressive behaviors that are all grouped under the term “idiopathic aggression.”
 Some dogs in the midst of an episode may foam at the mouth and twitch, which could be an indication of epileptic seizures.
 The most common appearance of the behavior between 1-3 years of age also coincides with the appearance of most status-related aggression, as well as the development of idiopathic epilepsy, making it even impossible to use age of onset as a differential diagnosis.